GndFloor/Ruby-Quest/README.md

 ##Redis Keys

 Ruby-Quest relies on data stored in redis.
-The following lists all the stored data entries.
-Words with dollar-signs ($) are variables.  e.g. ``` $context.$event_name.selectors: Set ``` is a double pointer to a redis set
+The following lists all the keys that contain data from ruby-quest  Words with dollar-signs ($) are variables.  e.g. ``` $context.$event_name.selectors: Set ``` is a double pointer to a redis set

 ```ruby
 $context.active_quests: Set